Table of contents

 Step 2: Choose the right YouTube social listening tool

-The best way to start your YouTube social listening is by doing it with a dedicated tool.
+Let’s make it clear: manual social listening is a nightmare.
+The only reasonable way to perform your YouTube social listening is to use a dedicated tool.

-In short, social listening tools track and analyze brand mentions and discussions around a given topic to draw conclusions and provide insights.
+In short, social listening tools automatically track and analyze brand mentions & discussions around a given topic to draw conclusions and provide insights.

 YouTube social listening tools can be used by:

-- YouTube creators to track theirs and their competitor’s channels & content
+- YouTube creators – to monitor their and their competitors’ YouTube performance

 Below, you can see the comparison of three powerful ones.